uber-archive/redis-broadcast/README.md

 // Write to only one server
 var writePrimary = myRedisServers.writeTo('primary');
 writePrimary.set('foo', 'bar', callback);
-// Callback gets an object with the key being 'primary' and the value being an array of [err, result]
+// Callback gets error and result arrays.
+The array position indicates which group the request belongs to,
+// in this case there is only one group.
+Each array value is an object whose keys are the names of the servers
+// and whose values are the redis responses.
+If there were no errors, the error array is omitted.
-// { primary: 'OK' }
+// undefined, [{ primary: 'OK' }]

-// Write to all servers
-var writeAll = myRedisServers.writeTo('all');
+// Write to all servers in parallel var writeAll = myRedisServers.writeTo('all');
 writeAll.set('true', false, callback);
-// Callback gets object of [err, result] arrays, keys matching server names
+// Callback gets error and result arrays of objects, keys matching server names
-// {
+// [{
 //     primary: 'OK',
 //     secondary: 'OK',
 //     tertiary: 'OK',
 //     quaternary: 'OK'
-// }
+// }]

 // Write to a pair of servers in parallel var writePrimarySecondary = myRedisServers.writeTo(['primary', 'secondary']);
 writePrimarySecondary.set('fubar', true, callback);
-// Gets object of [err, result] arrays, keys matching server names
+// Gets error and result arrays of objects, keys matching server names
-// {
+// [{
 //     primary: 'OK',
 //     secondary: 'OK'
-// }
+// }]

 // Write to three servers in series, stopping if any returns an error var write123 = myRedisServers.writeTo('primary').thenTo('secondary').thenTo('tertiary');
 write123.set('hello', 'world', callback);
-// Gets array of objects of [err, result] arrays, keys matching server names, order of objects matching write order
+// Gets error and result arrays of objects, keys matching server names, order of objects matching write order
 // [
 //     { primary: 'OK' },
 //     { secondary: 'OK' },